alexa/alexa-for-business/location-aware/HelpDesk/instructions/0-intro.md

 *  Adding a skill to a skill group
 *  Adding a skill group to a room
 *  AMAZON.Literal Slot usage
-*  Making a webhook POST call from AWS Lambda to Amazon Chime or Slack
+*  Making a webhook POST call from AWS Lambda to Amazon Chime, Slack, or Microsoft Teams

 ## What You Will Need
 *  [Amazon Developer Portal Account](http://developer.amazon.com)